Knight1/VanMooof-Module/README.md

 ### Module is going into shipping mode outside bike?

 Connect the 42Vdc Charger from the Toolbox you got with the bike.
 12Vdc also wakes the Module on the normal charging plug.

+### Module without activation code
+The activation code is bound to the Frame not the Module.
+A Partner can swap the Module even remotely if you ask nice.

 ### Longevity
 #### Battery